skyscrapers/terraform-rds/README.md

 This module creates snapshots of RDS instances based on a [configured frequency](#input\_snapshot\_schedule\_expression), and replicates them to a different region in a different AWS account.
 To achieve this it creates several Lambda functions that take care of the copy operations in the different steps.

 As an example, let's say we want to back up an RDS instance in AWS account `111111111111` in region `eu-west-1` to the AWS account `222222222222` in region `eu-central-1`.
-The whole replication process take place in 4 steps:
+The whole replication process takes place in 4 steps:

 1. A snapshot is created from the RDS instance, in the account `111111111111` in region `eu-west-1` .
 If the instance is KMS encrypted, the snapshot will be encrypted with the same key
 2. The initial snapshot is copied to region `eu-central-1` within the source account `111111111111`.
 Snapshots cannot be copied to a different AWS account and region in the same copy operation, so it needs to happen in two steps.
 In this step, the snapshot is re-encrypted using a [KMS key](#input\_target\_account\_kms\_key\_id) in the target AWS account and region (`222222222222` & `eu-central-1`)